 Best for those who would like to drive on a voluntary basis

-It might sound simple but by getting in the car and driving, you could help change lives – even spending a couple of hours a week in the car can make a big difference.
+It might sound simple, but by getting in the car and driving, you could help change people’s lives.
+Even spending a couple of hours a week in the car can make a big difference.

 There are also voluntary driving opportunities available in other areas.
-For example, Guide Dogs for the Blind offer sighted guide training to volunteer drivers who transport blind people and their dogs, and British Heart Foundation also regularly need volunteer drivers to collect donated items from people’s homes if they are unable to bring them into charity shops themselves.
+For example, Guide Dogs for the Blind offer sighted guide training to volunteer drivers who transport blind people and their dogs.
+The British Heart Foundation also regularly need volunteer drivers to collect donated items from people’s homes if they’re unable to bring them into charity shops themselves.

 To volunteer as a driver, often all you need is a full UK driving licence and the ability to drive safely.
 Expenses such as petrol costs are usually covered by the organisation you choose to volunteer for, although the terms and conditions of this should be confirmed before you start.